henrythemes/jekyll-bootstrap-theme/ngsintro/1511/labs/rnaseqMapping.md

 * genome index for aligning reads with Bowtie2
 * reference genome annotation based on the [EnsEMBL](http://www.ensembl.org/index.html) database named: Homo_sapiens.GRCh38_Chr1.77.gtf

-Please start by testing Brain vs Kidney!
-Afterwards you can go back and test more tissues against each other.

 ## Tophat

 Tophat is a script pipeline built on-top of the popular short-read aligner Bowtie.